lhypds/tcopy/README.md

 Set `STORE_TYPE` to `file`.
 Set `STORE_FILE` to the path of the txt file.

+* Modules

+1. Sernder
 The `txtsender.py` will use OS clipboard and save the content to a file.
+Use AutoHotKey or WinHotKey to trigger the `txtsender.py` or `send.bat`.
+(I use `Shift + Alt + C` to trigger the `send.bat`).

+2. Watcher
 The `txtwatcher.py` will watch the file and copy the content to the OS clipboard.
 Run `start.bat` to start the watcher.
-Use AutoHotKey or WinHotKey to trigger the sender.
-(I use `Shift + Alt + C` to trigger the sender).

 Server Mode